modrinth/minotaur/README.md

         // The scope can be `required`, `optional`, `incompatible`, or `embedded`
-        // The type can either be `project` or `version` required.project "fabric-api" // Creates a new required dependency on Fabric API }
+        // The type can either be `project` or `version` required.project "fabric-api" // Creates a new required dependency on Fabric API optional.version "sodium", "mc1.19.3-0.4.8" // Creates a new optional dependency on this specific version of Sodium }
 }
 ```